-West Lothian Council have introduced an online system for paying for lunches/milk money where parents will have the option to order and pay online in advance.
+West Lothian Council use an online system for paying for lunches/milk money etc where parents order and pay online in advance.

 Some parents prefer their children to have a packed lunch and facilities are provided in the school for the eating of packed lunches.